 Adds a definition of “capital funds” used in Section [8].

-SECTION 6.
-Section 1 of chapter 121B of the General Laws, as amended by section 1 of chapter 235 of the acts of 2014, is hereby further amended by inserting, after the definition of “Blighted open area,” the following definition:-
+SECTION 26.
+Section 1 of chapter 121B of the General Laws, as appearing in the 2016 Official Edition, is hereby amended by inserting, after the definition of “Blighted open area,” the following definition:-

 “Capital funds”, funds advanced by the department to a housing authority under state legislation financing capital outlays for housing production and/or preservation, including without limitation state legislation authorizing the issuance and sale of bonds by the Commonwealth to finance capital expenditures.